-- 8.30).
-The application of standard erosion control measures to the proposed project, as well as compliance with the above noted Ordinances, would reduce potential erosion-related impacts to a less than significant level for on-site grading. - c. and d.
+- c. and d.
 Unstable and Expansive Soil Less Than Significant Impact.
 A geotechnical report, prepared by a qualified engineer, will be required with the submittal of the project improvement plans.
 The report will be required to provide site-specific recommendations for the construction of all features of the building foundations and structures to ensure that their design is compatible with the soils and geology of the project site.
 Through the preparation of such a report and implementation of its recommendations as required by City policy during the development review process, impacts associated with unstable soil or geologic conditions would be reduced to a less than significant level. - e.
-Inadequate Soils for Disposal Less Than Significant Impact.
-Sewer service is currently not available to the project site, however there is a planned sewer line extension project that when completed would allow the proposed project to be served by public sewer.
-A condition of approval will be applied to the project that will require a sewer connection prior to the project being allowed to generate sewage flows.
-Septic tanks or alternative wastewater disposal systems would not be necessary; therefore, there are no impacts associated with the disposal of wastewater. - f.
+Inadequate Soils for Disposal No Impact.
+Sewer service is available to the project site and the proposed project will be served by public sewer.
+Septic tanks or alternative wastewater disposal systems would not be necessary; therefore there are no impacts associated with the disposal of wastewater. - f.
 Paleontological Resource and Unique Geological Feature Less Than Significant Impact.
-The project site and project area are not known or considered likely to contain a unique paleontological resource or a unique geological feature; therefore, direct or indirect impacts to these resources would be less than significant.
+The project site and project area are not known or considered likely to contain a unique paleontological resource or a unique geological feature; therefore direct or indirect impacts to these resources would be less than significant.

-VI Wo ould the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
-X b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? Х
+VIII.
+GREENHOUSE GAS EMISSIONS Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? х b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? х